US advises no travel to China, where virus deaths top 200

 Although scientists expect to see limited transmission of the virus between people with close contact, like within families, the instances of spread to people who may have had less exposure to the virus is worrying.

 In Japan, a tour guide and bus driver became infected after escorting two tour groups from Wuhan.
-In Germany, five employees of German auto parts supplier Webasto became ill after a Chinese colleague visited.
-The woman had shown no symptoms of the virus until her flight back to China.
+In Germany, five employees of a German auto parts supplier became ill after a Chinese colleague visited, including two who had no direct contact with the woman, who showed no symptoms of the virus until her flight back to China.
+On Friday, Germany confirmed a sixth case, a child of one of the people already infected.

 “That’s the kind of transmission chain that we don’t want to see,” said Marion Koopmans, an infectious diseases specialist at Erasmus University Medical Center in the Netherlands and a member of WHO’s emergency committee.

-On Friday, Thailand said a taxi driver became its first case of person-to-person spread.
-The Southeast Asian country, a popular travel destination for Chinese, has counted 19 cases in all.

-Italy and England confirmed two cases each, the first cases in those countries.
-At least 20 countries beyond China have confirmed cases.

-The new virus has now infected more people in China than were sickened there during the 2002-2003 outbreak of SARS, or severe acute respiratory syndrome, a cousin of the new virus.
+The new virus has now infected more people globally than were sickened during the 2002-2003 outbreak of SARS, or severe acute respiratory syndrome, a cousin of the new virus.
 Both are from the coronavirus family, which also includes those that can cause the common cold.

 Copyright 2020 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.